 - Prep spinach, cilantro and scallions.

-- Using wet hands, form walnut sized meatballs ( 1 to 1 ½ inches in diameter) and set aside on a platter.
+- Using wet hands, form, small, walnut-sized meatballs ( 1 inch in diameter) and set aside on a platter.
 You should end up with 20 to 24 small meatballs.

-- Bring broth back to a vigorous boil and gently drop meatballs into the pot, a few at a time, stirring gently.
+- Bring broth back to a vigorous boil and gently drop the raw meatballs into the pot, a few at a time, until all are in there -stirring gently with a wooden spoon.
 Turn heat down so soup is simmering gently ( medium or medium low heat).
 Simmer for 12 minutes, stirring once or twice, and skimming any impurities that rise to the surface.
 Meatballs will start to rise when done.
-After 12 minutes, add the spinach and cook for 2 minutes ( a little longer for kale).
+After 12 minutes, add the spinach and cook for 1-2 minutes ( a little longer for kale).
 Add ½ of the scallions and ½ the cilantro and squeeze the lime.

 - Serve in bowls and garnish with fresh cilantro and scallions.
 Enjoy!!